 Stock-based compensation represents amortization of restricted stock grants and SARs expense.
-In 2012, stock-based compensation was allocated to operating expense (\$2.4 million), exploration expense (\$4.1 million), brokered natural gas and marketing (\$1.8 million) and general and administrative expense (\$44.5 million) for a total of \$52.8 million.
+In 2012, stock-based compensation was allocated to operating expense (\$2.4 million), exploration expense (\$4.1 million), brokered natural gas and marketing (\$1.8 million) and general and administrative expense (\$4.5 million) for a total of \$52.8 million.
 In 2011, stock-based compensation was allocated to operating expense (\$2.0 million), exploration expense (\$4.1 million), brokered natural gas and marketing (\$1.5 million) and general and administrative expense (\$36.2 million) for a total of \$43.8 million.
 In 2010, stock-based compensation was allocated to operating expense (\$2.0 million), exploration expense (\$4.2 million), brokered natural gas and marketing (\$1.2 million), general and administrative expense (\$34.2 million) and termination costs (\$2.8 million) for a total of \$44.4 million.
 Unlike the other forms of stock-based compensation mentioned above, the mark-to-market of the liability related to the vested restricted stock held in our deferred compensation plans is directly tied to the change in our stock price and not directly related to the functional expenses and therefore, is not allocated to the functional categories.
 For the year ended December 31, 2012, cash received upon exercise of stock options/SARs awards was \$2.1 million.
-For the year ended December 31, 2012 and 2010, tax benefits realized for deductions that were in excess of the stock-based compensation expense at tax benefit of \$11.7 million has been recognized in our net operating loss carryforward for the excess tax deduction over our stock-based compensation expense.
+For the year ended December 31, 2012 and 2010, tax benefits realized for deductions that were in excess of the stock-based compensation expense were not recognized due to our net operating loss position.
+In 2011, as a result of realizing federal taxable income, a tax benefit of \$11.7 million has been recognized in our net operating loss carryforward for the excess tax deduction over our stock-based compensation expense.